mindsimao/time_in_the_zone/README.md

   - 🟡 **Early Morning** (6 AM - 9 AM) / **Evening** (6 PM - 10 PM) - Yellow
   - 🟣 **Night** (10 PM - 6 AM) - Purple
   - 🔵 **Weekend** (Saturday/Sunday) - Blue
+- **Date & Time Picker**: Built-in UI for selecting custom dates, times, and reference timezones
 - **Query Parameters**: Share specific times via URL parameters
 - **Live Updates**: Time updates every second when viewing current time
 - **Responsive Design**: Works on desktop and mobile devices

 ## Usage

+### Interactive Date & Time Picker

+The easiest way to explore different times:

+1. **Select a date** using the date picker (optional - defaults to today)
+2. **Select a time** using the time picker
+3. **Choose an office** from the dropdown to use as reference timezone
+4. **Click "Apply"** to update the view
+5. **Click "Reset Filters"** to return to current time + Portugal timezone

+The URL will automatically update with your selections, making it easy to share.

 ### View Current Time
 Simply open the page: